Holistic Deep Learning: The Holistic Deep Learning Approach

 The goal is to relax the discrete nature of the $\ell_0$ penalty to preserve an efficient continuous optimization while allowing for exact zeros in the neural network weights.
-As a solution, \cite{louizos2018learning} propose to reparameterize the neural network weights $w_j$ as the product of weights $\tilde{w}_{j}$ and random variables $m_{j}$ (called stochastic gate variables) sampled from a hard-concrete distribution \citep{concrete}.
-The role of these random variables is to act as ``masks'', learning what weights should be set to 0 in a differentiable manner.
-Concretely, the weights $w_j$ now become:

-In this formulation, the $\alpha_j$ parameter controls the position of the hard-concrete distribution and thus the probability that $m_j$ is zero. $\alpha_j$ and $\tilde{w}_{j}$ are concurrently optimized with gradient descent. $\beta$, $\gamma$, and $\zeta$ are fixed hyperparameters that control the shape of the hard-concrete distribution. $\beta$ controls the curvature or temperature of the hard-concrete probability density function, and $\gamma$ and $\zeta$ stretch the distribution so that $m_j$ takes value 0 or 1 with non-zero probability.
-On each training iteration, $m_j$ is sampled from this distribution and multiplied with the standard neural network weights.
-The $\ell_0$ complexity loss of the objective can then be calculated using the cumulative distribution functions $Q$ of the random gate variables evaluated at 0:
+To do this, \cite{savarese2020winning} propose to first parameterize the weights $w_j=H(s_j)$ where $H(\cdot)$ is the Heaviside step function, and then approximate the non-differentiable step function with the sigmoid function: $\sigma(\beta s_j) \to H(s_j)$ when $\beta \to \infty$.
+Therefore, $\beta$ is the hardness parameter that controls how close the approximation is to the $\ell_0$ regularization, and the final loss function can be written as: